nyu-oop-sp18/class07/README.md

-The implementation of the parser returned by `regex` should take advantage of Scala's regular expression library to do the actual matching on the input sequence.
+The implementation of the parser returned by `regex` should take advantage of Scala's regular expression library to do the actual matching of `r` against the input sequence.

 In Scala, we can use the notation `s.r` to build a `Regex` object from a string `s` that describes the regular expression.
 For instance, we